 What is GDPR?

-The General Data Protection Regulation (GDPR) is a regulation in EU law on data protection and privacy for all individuals within the European Union.
-It addresses the export of personal data outside the EU.
+GDPR is a regulation designed to protect personal data and privacy for individuals within the EU and European Economic Area (EEA).
+It also addresses the export of personal data outside the EU, ensuring that organizations worldwide comply with strict privacy standards.

 When is the GDPR coming into effect?